 This is a one-stop location for all your secondary containment information needs.

-According to OSHA’s Hazard Communication Standard (HCS), a hazardous chemical is any chemical which can cause a physical or health hazard.
+According to OSHA’s Hazard Communication Standard (HCS), a hazardous chemical is any chemical that can cause a physical or health hazard.
 This determination is made by the chemical manufacturer, as described in 29 CFR 1910.1200(d).

 Examples of hazardous materials include: